sneat-team/mockingo/README.md

   s := make([]string, repeat)
   for i := 0; i < repeat; i++ {
     n := strconv.Itoa(i + 1)

-    s[i] = someFunc(a + n, b + n)
+    // Use pointer to the dependency instead of direct call so it can be replaced with a mock in unit tests s[i] = someFunc(a + n, b + n)
   }
   return strings.Join(s, "")